HLasse/multidiagnosis-speech/README.md

 - 11/9: success!
 Trained a sex classifier on a small dataset that performs soso.
 Everything seems to work though.

 ## TODO
+- Split this repo into two separate or make text/audio partition
 - Train on larger dataset and more interesting problem
 - Set up benchmark models